iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 # Node.js

-In this example you will learn how to authenticate your identity using Node.js.
-We opted to use `Axios` as the HTTP client, `bs58` to decode Base58 and `@noble/ed25519` to sign the nonce.
-You can use any preferred package as long as it accomplishes the same result.
-Make sure to read the [general authentication concept](https://wiki.iota.org/integration-services/authentication) for better understanding on how we authenticate users.
+In this example, you will learn to authenticate your identity using Node.js.
+Make sure to read the [general authentication concept](https://wiki.iota.org/integration-services/authentication) so you can fully understand the [Authentication Workflow](https://wiki.iota.org/integration-services/authentication#authentication-workflow).

 We created an identity for you to follow along with the example: